All-Systems-Electronics/MicroPythonLessons/Lesson2/README.md

     ```
 0. The LED should now be toggling on and off every second.
 0. In Python, indentation is very important.

-    In the above example, after "while True:", the following 4 lines are indented by 4 spaces.
+    - In the above example, after "while True:", the following 4 lines are indented by 4 spaces.

-    This tells Python that these 4 lines are to be run as part of the while loop.
+    - This tells Python that these 4 lines are to be run as part of the while loop.

-    If the indentation is incorrect in Python, the program will either not run, or it won't run as expected.
+    - If the indentation is incorrect in Python, the program will either not run, or it won't run as expected.
 0. We can also add some print statements to our script so we can see what part of the code is executing.
     - In the loop, try adding the following code just after setting the led value to 0.
 Also add it after setting the led value to 1.

         ```
         print(f"The LED value is {led.value()}")
         ```
     - After re-running the script, you should see the state of the LED printed everytime it toggles.

-    The print() function prints text to the Shell.
+    - The print() function prints text to the Shell.
 The letters between the quotes are the string that should be printed.

-    In the above example, we have put the letter __f__ before the string.
+    - In the above example, we have put the letter __f__ before the string.
 This tells python that the string may contain formatted data.

-    In this case, we want to print a value, which we put inside the {} curly braces.
+    - In this case, we want to print a value, which we put inside the {} curly braces.

 We now know how to do the following:
 - Create a script file on our Pico board.
 - Run the script.
-- Configure a Pin and toggle it.
+- Configure a Pin and toggle it in a loop.
 - Print data to the Shell.